Categories

 Has there ever been a movie made more interesting by its final five minutes than The Usual Suspects?

-The first 90 minutes of The Usual Suspects is a functional but generic crime thriller about a drug heist gone wrong.
+The first 90 minutes of The Usual Suspects is a functional but unremarkable crime thriller about a drug heist gone wrong.
 Verbal Kint (Kevin Spacey), a crippled crook, is interrogated by Special Agent Dave Kujan (Chazz Palminteri) as he pieces together, in flashback, the story of the failed heist.

 This backstory of the heist is connected to the mysterious criminal entity known as “Keyser Soze” — a name so frightening, it makes low-life thugs shudder as if someone had just muttered “Voldemort.”
 As Special Agent Kujan interrogates Verbal, it becomes clear that this “Keyser Soze” is someone on the inside, manipulating everyone else: Keaton.
 Keaton is trying to hide his secret identity and cover up his connection to other, more serious crimes.